At least 27 people are dead in Texas floods as the search continues for the many missing

 More pockets of heavy rains expected

-The slow-moving storm stuck over central Texas is bringing more rain Saturday, with the potential for pockets of heavy downpours and more flooding, said Jason Runyen, of the National Weather Service.
+The slow-moving storm is bringing more rain Saturday, with the potential for pockets of heavy downpours and more flooding, said Jason Runyen, of the National Weather Service.

 The threat could linger overnight and into Sunday morning, he said.